Asymptotic Higher Spin Symmetries III: Noether Realization in Yang-Mills Theory: Acknowledgments

 \section{Acknowledgments}

 I thank Laurent Freidel for the support along this project.
 I also thank Romain Ruzziconi, Lionel Mason and Adam Kmec, together with Daniele Pranzetti, Shreyansh Agrawal, Laura Donnay and Panagiotis Charalambous, for discussions during my visit respectively at the Mathematical Institute in Oxford and at SISSA in Trieste.
 I thank as well Marc Geiller together with Tom Wetzstein and Laurent Baulieu for the fruitful interactions while visiting ENS Lyon and LPTHE Paris respectively.
 Thanks to Hank Chen for some discussions during the early stages of this project.
-Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
-This work was supported by the Simons Collaboration on Celestial Holography.